henssen-lab/circle-enrich-filter/README.md

 ## Installation <a name="installation"></a>

-Prequisites are conda, python==2.7 and pgltools v2.2.0.
+Prequisites are conda and pgltools v2.2.0.
+Compatible with `python 2.7` and `python 3.7`.

 ### 1. Create conda environment

+Choose one of the python versions to install the conda environment.

+#### Option1: Python 2.7

-This conda installation will download the following dependencies:
+Use `circleEnrich_env.yml` to download and install the following dependencies:

 - bedtools=2.29.2
 - deeptools=3.1.3